 Is Mediation Right For You?

 Because no two cases we handle are exactly the same, it makes sense that the best way to resolve one legal matter is not the same for another.
-At Townsend P.C.
-Attorneys At Law, located in Orange and Beaumont, attorney Townsend prepares and is always ready to go to court.
+At Townsend Law Firm, located in Orange and Beaumont, attorney Townsend prepares and is always ready to go to court.
 He also understands that under certain circumstances mediation can be an effective way to resolve a legal matter.

 What Is Mediation?